 - Single seals: Measure and adjust the spring compression to meet the manufacturer’s recommendations.
 Replace the seal faces if the wear is obvious or the seal isn’t holding.

 If you require industrial mixer seal repair services, we offer solutions to help ensure your machines are working properly and maintain productivity.
+Keeping the seal in good condition helps protect product quality and reduce maintenance issues over time.

-3. Monitor the Drive System Tension
+3. How Do You Monitor Drive System Tension?

 The drive system is one of the ribbon mixer’s and other mixer’s most valuable components.
 Keeping the reducer, belt, or chain-and-sprocket mechanism properly lubricated (see the first point, above) is one of the best ingredient system mixer maintenance tips to keep in mind.